-- 16 oz. frozen spinach, thawed and squeezed dry
+- 16 ounces frozen spinach thawed and squeezed dry

-- 1 7.5-oz. can sockeye salmon, drained (or substitute smoked salmon)
+- 1 7.5-ounce can sockeye salmon drained (or substitute smoked salmon)

 - 1/2 cup feta cheese

-- While sweet potato is baking, add a tablespoon of olive oil to a cast iron skillet and cook chopped onion about 5 minutes until transluscent and slightly browned.
+- While sweet potato is baking, add a tablespoon of olive oil to a cast iron skillet and cook chopped onion about 5 minutes until translucent and slightly browned.

-- Add spinach (and fresh tatsoi, if using) to onion, and stir to heat through.
-Then add remaining ingredients to spinach mixture, except for eggs.
+- Add spinach to onion, and stir to heat through.
+Then add remaining ingredients to spinach mixture, except for eggs and milk.
 Stir to combine and spoon into pie dish carefully on top of sweet potato crust.
 Pour beaten eggs on top of spinach mixture.

 - Bake at 350 for 20 to 25 minutes or until firm in center.

-I love using a sweet potato "crust" for quiche–it keeps this dish in the "real food" category and provides a slight natural sweetness that balances the savory flavors perfectly.
-Quiche is also very forgiving–any combination of sauteed veggies will work as long as they aren't too watery to allow the eggs to bind it all together in a delicious, one-dish dinner!
+I love using a sweet potato "crust" for quiche--it keeps this dish in the "real food" category and provides a slight natural sweetness that balances the savory flavors perfectly.
+Pro tip: I usually make two sweet potato crust quiches at a time as long as I have the mandolin out; it makes for easy leftovers for breakfasts or a quick weeknight meal.
+Quiche is also very forgiving--any combination of sauteed veggies will work as long as they aren't too watery to allow the eggs to bind it all together in a delicious, one-dish breakfast or dinner!
 You can also feel free to adjust the seasonings or the cheeses to your tastes.